 - A splash of Apple Cider Vinegar is very good for their digestion, and in my opinion, if it’s good enough for Victoria Beckham, it’s good enough for my girls!

 - Hens love bath time.
 If they are free-range, they will dig a hole and create their own dust bath.
 If not, you will need to create one. a wide plastic container with a mixture of sand and dry soil is ideal.
 They flick the soil up through their feathers to clean themselves and remove any mites.
 It’s a good idea to add Diatomaceous earth which helps keep them mite free. (add this to their bedding too)

 beware if you do get chickens- you will never again take photos of friends and family, the hens will take over!

 One of the main benefits of keeping chickens is the constant supply of fresh eggs.
 Forget the eggs you buy in the shops, the eggs your girls will lay will be the tastiest you have ever had.
 I have pulled together a selection of my favourite egg recipes for you to try.
 Just click on the pictures to link to the recipes.

-and in case you didn't believe that i had appeared as an extra in game of thrones and a u2 music video...
+and in case you didn't believe my claim that i had appeared as an extra in game of thrones and a u2 music video...

 What Do You Think?

 Recommend this content to other Eating Ideas readers by giving it a thumbs up!